 maxretry = 3

-Add the following to the bottom of jail.local:
+Simply append the following configuration to the bottom of jail.local to enable it:

 [wordpress]